leoetlino/SlackHelper/README.md

 For the full copyright and license information, please view the LICENSE file that was distributed with this source code.

-**Disclaimer** - This repository is not affiliated with Slack, or Tiny Speck.
+**Disclaimer:** This repository is not affiliated with Slack, or Tiny Speck.